×

 All sorts of teas – black, white, green or oolong – have polyphenols that support the immune system and can ward off certain diseases, like arthritis.
 But green tea may have an extra advantage: researchers have found that it contains a substance known as EGCG, which can actually slow or stop arthritis progression by blocking certain pro-inflammatory cells from damaging your cartilage.

 Sipping on this natural elixir is especially helpful for RA patients who take medications that suppress their immune system, considering tea’s immune-boosting properties.
-What it all boils down to is that a few cups of green tea in your daily diet could bring some significant improvements in your arthritis, and your general health.
+What it all boils down to is that a few cups of green tea in your daily diet could bring some significant improvements in your arthritis and your general health.

 9. Oats

 Like other whole grains, oats can lower your level of C-reactive protein (CRP) – a sign of inflammation in the body.
-This is particularly evident for RA sufferers, who generally experience a spike in CRP when their arthritis is in flare, and lower CRP measurements normally come when treatment takes effect.
+This is particularly evident for RA sufferers, who generally experience a spike in CRP when their arthritis is in a flare, and lower CRP measurements normally come when treatment takes effect.

 Oats and grains are also loaded with selenium, an antioxidant that could help fight off inflammation.
 One advantage to choosing oats over other whole grains like wheat and barley is that they don’t contain the protein gluten, which is known to bother some GI tracts, though their soluble fiber content is just as high.